Beyond $\rho^{2/3}$ Scaling: Microscopic Origins and Multimessengers of High-Density Nuclear Symmetry Energy: Multi-messengers of high-density nuclear symmetry energy from heavy-ion collisions

 \subsection{\bf Example-4: Strange particle ratios $K_{s}^{0}/K^{+}$, $\Sigma^{-}/\Sigma^{+}$ and $\Xi^{-}/\Xi^{0}$ from relativistic heavy-ion collisions}

-The isospin asymmetry of nucleonic component of dense matter formed in heavy-ion reactions varies with beam energy and once the quark deconfinment happens the $E_{\mathrm{sym}}(\rho)$ loses its original meaning.
+The isospin asymmetry of the nucleonic component of dense matter formed in heavy-ion reactions varies with beam energy, and once the quark deconfinement happens or hyperons start forming, the meaning and definition of $E_{\mathrm{sym}}(\rho)$ may need to be generalized (see discussions in Section \Ref{G-Esym}).
 Thus, heavy-ion reactions at energies that create hadronic matter as dense as possible but not high enough to form the quark-gluon plasma (QGP) yet are particularly useful for probing the high-density $E_{\mathrm{sym}}(\rho)$.
-Of course, one wishes to make the dense matter as neutron rich as possible using probably high-energy radioactive beams.
+Of course, one wishes to make the dense matter as neutron-rich as possible using probably high-energy radioactive beams.

 Very interestingly, the STAR Collaboration found that the number of constituent quarks (NCQ) scaling in collective flow disappears and all collective flow data can be well described by hadronic transport models using nuclear mean-field potentials in $\sqrt{s_{NN}}$ = 3 GeV Au+Au reactions \cite{STAR1,STAR2}.
 More recently, they found that, as the collision energy increases, a gradual evolution to NCQ scaling (which is a known signature of QGP formation) is observed.
 Their data on the beam-energy dependence of elliptic flow for all hadrons studied provides evidence for the onset of dominant partonic interactions by $\sqrt{s_{NN}}$=4.5 GeV \cite{STAR25}.
-Therefore, central heavy-ion collisions below $\sqrt{s_{NN}}$ = 3 GeV are safely expected to form dense hadronic matter at baryon density less than about $(3.6-4.0)\rho_0$ depending on the hadronic EOS used as shown in the upper window of Fig. \ref{evo} \cite{Yong22}.
+Therefore, central heavy-ion collisions below $\sqrt{s_{NN}}$ = 3 GeV are safely expected to form dense hadronic matter at baryon density less than about $(3.6-4.0)\rho_0$ depending on the hadronic EOS used, as shown in the upper window of Fig. \ref{evo} \cite{Yong22}.

 There are strong interests in probing the high-density $E_{\mathrm{sym}}(\rho)$ using strange particles as an integral part of the science missions of several intermediate-relativistic heavy-ion reaction facilities under construction, see, e.g, Refs. \cite{Wolfgang,Xiao14,Hong14,GSI,Senger}.
 Since strange particles are rarely absorbed by the surrounding medium on their way out, they have long been used in probing dense matter EOS, see, e.g., Refs. \cite{raf82,jor1985,fuchs2001,kaon2006,ditoro,fuchs2006,feng11,liq05,qm2018,adam20,casyong2021}.
 In particular, kaons have been thoroughly studied in the literature \cite{jor1985,fuchs2001,kaon2006,ditoro,fuchs2006,feng11}.
 Moreover, the singly strange $\Lambda$ and $\Sigma$ hyperons have been studied experimentally, see, e.g., Ref. \cite{chung2001}.
 Their connections to the nuclear EOS were explored theoretically \cite{liq05,fengnpa2013,fengcpl2021}.
 It was also proposed that the $K^0/K^+$ inclusive yield ratio is a more sensitive probe of high-density $E_{\mathrm{sym}}(\rho)$ than the $\pi^{-}/\pi^+$ ratio \cite{ditoro}.
 Indeed, the FOPI Collaboration investigated the double $K^+/K^0$ ratio in two isobar reactions ( Ru + Ru and Zr + Zr) at a beam energy of 1.528 A GeV \cite{FOPI-kaon}.
 Unfortunately, in comparison with thermal and transport model calculations, no clear conclusion was made about the high-density $E_{\mathrm{sym}}(\rho)$ from these studies.
 For more detailed discussions of early work on the $K_{s}^{0}/K^{+}$ and $\Sigma^{-}/\Sigma^{+}$ ratios, we refer the reader to an earlier review in Section 7.15 of Ref. \cite{LCK08}.